gvwilson/sensibleadventures/nardica/nardica.md

 The smart bullets zinged and whined around the corners, hungry for targets.

-"My job," Wales muttered.
+"Start where you are," Wales muttered.
+"Start where you are, use what you have, do what you can."
 Two skeletal legs,
-a wheel of nested gears only slightly smaller than Iffy's hand, a complicated not-quite-a-box to hold it all together---all of a sudden Iffy could see the parts in her head, see how they all had to fit together.
+a wheel of nested gears only slightly smaller than Iffy's hand, a complicated not-quite-a-box to hold it all together---all of a sudden Iffy could see the parts in her head and how they had to fit together.

 "Not like that,"
 she said without thinking as Wales clipped a thumb-sized cylinder